tylerjusfly/troo-backend/readme.md

 ### Troo Backend

-## Database relationship
+## Database ERD

-# Many to Many through a junction table

 ![image](https://github.com/tylerjusfly/troo-backend/assets/53145644/a6c9e1e7-9bae-4c28-b9f6-5869864326dc)

+This Image above depict a one to many relationship between the user and role, and also a many to many relationship between roles and permission using a junction table

 ```